 HarmoGnome is a metronome for harmonic rhythm.
-Its neural-network approach to tonality brings an intuitive and radically efficient tool to musical practice.
+Its one-hot algorithm for tonality brings an intuitive and radically efficient tool to musical practice.

-2) if you want to improvise over harmonies – because you can play over chords by feel, without a lot of theorizing.
+2) if you want to improvise over harmonies – you should use it because you can play over chords by feel, without a lot of theorizing.

 We’ll soon be adding some flexibility and expansions, but first we’ll get the thing out there…

 A last note about harmony: It’s not just that it can be in binary.
 It’s that it should be in binary.
 Because harmony itself can be employed as a special kind of neural network, a programmable and dynamic way of identifying possibility rather than fact.

 1 ) Drag and Drop sequence creation -> sequences can be created, saved, and shared in a twitter-sized format

 2) MIDI in – Analysis -> the algorithm has the capacity to analyze and extrapolate from live audio.
 Uses should include analysis of repertoire, dynamic/reactive music, and tagging of audio for live computer-based improvisation.

 3) HarmoGnome requires three capacities a) an ability to play sine waves; b) an ability to calculate in binary; c) an ability to dynamically draw dot buttons.
 It should run on anything – weather, time, and funding permitting.
 Android and Raspberry Pi versions can be reasonably imagined.